NVIDIA/hpc-container-maker/docs/building_blocks.md

 `True`.
 The default value is False.

 - __mlnx_ofed__: The version of Mellanox OFED that should be matched.
-This value is ignored if Inbox OFED is selected.
+This value is ignored if Inbox OFED is selected, or for HPC-X 2.21 and later.
 The default value is `5` for HPC-X version 2.10 and later, and `5.2-2.2.0.0` for earlier HPC-X versions.

 - __multi_thread__: Boolean flag to specify whether the multi-threaded version of Mellanox HPC-X should be used.
 The default is `False`.

 - __ofedlabel__: The Mellanox OFED label assigned by Mellanox to the tarball.
-For version 2.16 and later, the default value is `gcc-mlnx_ofed`.
+For version 2.21 and later, the default value is `gcc-doca_ofed`.
+For version 2.16 through 2.18, the default value is `gcc-mlnx_ofed`.
 For earlier versions, the default value is `gcc-MLNX_OFED_LINUX-5`.
 This value is ignored if `inbox` is `True`.